+7. Stay off the sleeping pills

 A lot of people & travelers rely on sleeping pills which would allow them to sleep through the entire flight, hence making the trip less tiring.
 That’s a definitive no-no. They are far from being worth it.
 The only thing they’d do is to leave you with a fuzzy and light head when you land, amplifying the already challenging effects of jet lag in your internal clock.
-The best choice of freebies in-flight is the hot water and complementary pillows, though you'll probably want to pack a better pillow for when you land.
+The best choice of freebies in-flight are the hot water and complementary pillows, though you'll probably want to pack a better pillow for when you land.
 You can even bring a pack of herbal tea and make your flight a bit more delicious, so to speak.

 8. Coffee is also bad